How to reduce the risk of COVID-19 spreading in your workplace

 - Identify the controls needed to reduce the risk

 You should also consider the reasonable adjustments needed for staff and customers with disabilities.
-You can find out more about how to do a risk assessment on the Government’s HSE dedicated risk assessment page.
+You can find out more about Coronavirus advice for workplaces on the Government’s HSE dedicated coronavirus page.